UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_9/Lab_9-2.md

 import androidx.annotation.NonNull
 import androidx.recyclerview.widget.RecyclerView

+/**
-// Define a custom adapter for a RecyclerView internal class CustomAdapter(
+ * Custom adapter for a RecyclerView that displays a list of items.
+ *
+ * @property itemsList The data source for the adapter.
+ * @property itemClickListener The click listener interface for handling item clicks.
+ * @author Your Name
+ * @since dd/mm/yyyy
+ */
+internal class CustomAdapter(
-    private var itemsList: List<String>, // Data source for the adapter private val itemClickListener: OnItemClickListener // Click listener interface ) : RecyclerView.Adapter<CustomAdapter.MyViewHolder>() {
+    private var itemsList: List<String>,
+    private val itemClickListener: OnItemClickListener ) : RecyclerView.Adapter<CustomAdapter.MyViewHolder>() {

+    /**
-    // Inner class to hold the view items for each item in the RecyclerView internal inner class MyViewHolder(view: View) : RecyclerView.ViewHolder(view) {
+     * Inner class to hold the view items for each item in the RecyclerView.
+     *
+     * @param view The view for a single item in the RecyclerView.
+     */
+    internal inner class MyViewHolder(view: View) : RecyclerView.ViewHolder(view) {
-        var itemTextView: TextView = view.findViewById(R.id.itemTextView) // TextView for displaying the item }
+        var itemTextView: TextView = view.findViewById(R.id.itemTextView)
+    }

+    /**
-    // Create a new ViewHolder when needed
+     * Called to create a new ViewHolder when needed.
+     *
+     * @param parent The parent view group.
+     * @param viewType The type of the view to be created.
+     * @return A new MyViewHolder for an item view.
+     * @author Your Name
+     * @since dd/mm/yyyy
+     */
     @NonNull
     override fun onCreateViewHolder(parent: ViewGroup, viewType: Int): MyViewHolder {
         val itemView = LayoutInflater.from(parent.context)
-            .inflate(R.layout.item, parent, false) // Inflates the layout for an item return MyViewHolder(itemView) // Return a new MyViewHolder }
+            .inflate(R.layout.item, parent, false)
+        return MyViewHolder(itemView)
+    }

+    /**
-    // Bind data to the ViewHolder
+     * Called to bind data to the ViewHolder.
+     *
+     * @param holder The ViewHolder to bind data to.
+     * @param position The position of the item in the list.
+     * @author Your Name
+     * @since dd/mm/yyyy
+     */
     override fun onBindViewHolder(holder: MyViewHolder, position: Int) {
-        val item = itemsList[position] // Get the data for this position holder.itemTextView.text = item // Set the text of the itemTextView
+        val item = itemsList[position]
+        holder.itemTextView.text = item

         // Set a click listener for the item's view holder.itemView.setOnClickListener {
-            itemClickListener.onItemClick(position) // Notify the listener when an item is clicked }
+            itemClickListener.onItemClick(position)
         }
+    }

+    /**
-    // Return the total number of items in the data source override fun getItemCount(): Int {
+     * Get the total number of items in the data source.
+     *
+     * @return The number of items in the data source.
+     * @author Your Name
+     * @since dd/mm/yyyy
+     */
+    override fun getItemCount(): Int {
         return itemsList.size
     }

+    /**
-    // Interface for item click events
+     * Interface for handling item click events.
+     */
     interface OnItemClickListener {
+        /**
+         * Called when an item is clicked.
+         *
+         * @param position The position of the clicked item.
+         * @author Your Name
+         * @since dd/mm/yyyy
+         */
         fun onItemClick(position: Int)
     }
 }
 ```

 >**Note**
 >> - You may have some errors to do with referencing a `TextView` widget.
+This will be resolved as you progress below.

 ## Programming the `item.xml`